When Does an Inheritance Become Marital Property?

 The primary focus is on how the inheritance has been managed during the marriage.

-For example, if the will clearly stipulated the inheritance was intended solely for one spouse, the court might take that into account.
+For example, if the will stipulated the inheritance was intended solely for one spouse, the court might take that into account.

 However, if the inherited assets have been mixed with joint finances, invested in jointly owned property, or used to support the family over a long period, the initial intent of the giver may have lesser weight.